1 Statics Review

 Example 1.1 illustrates the process of finding external reactions.

-1.1.1 Two Force Members
+1.2.1 Two Force Members

-1.2 Internal Reactions
+1.3 Internal Reactions

 Click to expand

-Internal reactions can refer to forces and moments at connection points between members (such as a pin connecting multiple members of a frame, machine, or truss), as well as to reactions at any point in a continuous body (for example a point in the middle of a beam).
+Internal reactions can refer to forces and moments at connection points between members (such as a pins connecting multiple members of a frame, machine, or truss), as well as to reactions at any point in a continuous body (for example a point in the middle of a beam).
 These reactions are the forces and/or moments necessary to hold a structure or a body together and are ultimately the aspect of loading that is needed to determine if and how a body will deform or even break.

-1.2.2 Internal reactions in truss structures
+1.3.2 Internal reactions in truss structures

 Truss structures are made up of only two force members.
 The two main methods of determining internal reactions in planar (2D) truss structures are Method of Joints and Method of Sections.
 In using Method of Joints, an FBD is drawn of the connecting pins (joints) within the truss.
 Since all the members connected at any given pin will be two-force members, the reactions can be drawn in known directions.
 However, since the forces all pass through the same point on the body, the moment equilibrium equation is not useful, so only the forces equilibrium equations can be used for each joint.
 This means that only two unknowns can be solved for at each joint.
-This method is most useful when the forces of all the truss members are sought or if the only forces sought are attached to a joint with only two members.
+The Method of Joints is most useful when the forces of all the truss members are sought or if the only forces sought are attached to a joint with only two members.

 To use Method of Sections, a cut is made through the truss structure and analysis is based on the FBD of the intact part of the structure that is to the left of the cut or the intact part of the structure to the right of the cut.
 The FBD of either given side will show the applied forces and the reaction forces from the members that were cut through.
 These reactions will be equal in magnitude but opposite in direction between the two sides of the cut.
 The side to examine is usually based on which one will not require having to find external reactions (if there is a free end to the truss) and/or which one is least complicated to deal with in terms of geometry or applied loads.
 All three equilibrium equations can generally be effectively applied with Method of Sections, so three unknowns can be solved for with any given cut.
+It can also be helpful to keep in mind that moments can be taken about points that lie outside of the isolated section, which can lead to more efficient solutions.

 Example 1.4 demonstrates the use of both Method of Joints and Method of Sections to solve for forces in truss members.

-1.2.3 Internal reactions in continuous bodies
+1.3.3 Internal reactions in continuous bodies

 Internal reactions also exist within a body or structure.
 These reactions are necessary to hold the body together and will vary from point to point in a body depending on the distribution of external loading.
 As shown in Figure 1.2, the reactions at any given point can be examined by making a cut at the point of interest in the body.
 One can think of any point within a body as acting as a fixed support for the rest of the body.
 That is, every point must potentially exert a force parallel to the cross section where the cut is made which is the shear force V, a force perpendicular to the cross section where the cut is made which is the normal force N, and a reaction moment where the cut is made which is the bending moment M. Moreover, as was discussed for internal pin reactions and the cut made for Method of Sections for trusses, the reactions at a cut will be equal and opposite on the two sides of the cut.